Bidimensionality and Kernels: Decomposing into protrusions

 \subsection{Separability and treewidth modulators}

 We now restrict our attention to problems $\Pi$ that are somewhat well-behaved in the sense that whenever we have a small separator in the graph that splits the graph in two parts $L$ and $R$, the intersection $|X \cap L|$ of $L$ with any optimal solution $X$ to the entire graph is a good estimate of $OPT_\Pi(G[L])$.
 This restriction allows us to prove decomposition theorems which are very useful for giving kernels.
-Similar decomposition theorems may also be used to give approximation schemes, see~\cite{DemaineHaj05,FominLRS10}. \begin{definition}[{\bf Separability}] Let $f : \mathbb{Z}^+ \rightarrow \mathbb{Z}^+$ be a function.
-We say that a vertex/edge subset problem $\Pi$ is $f$-{\em separable} if for any graph $G$ and subset $L \subseteq V(G)$ such that $|\partial_G(L)| \leq t$, it holds that
+Similar decomposition theorems may also be used to give approximation schemes, see~\cite{DemaineHaj05,FominLRS10}. \begin{definition}[{\bf Separability}] Let $f : \mathbb{N} \rightarrow \mathbb{N}$ be a function.
+We say that a vertex subset problem $\Pi$ is $f$-{\em separable} if for every graph $G$, every optimum solution $S$ of $\Pi$ for $G$, and every subset $L \subseteq V(G)$